turingschool/front-end-curriculum/projects/module-1/rock-paper-scissors-solo-v2.md

 <section class="note">
 ### Note about the below criteria

-Competency & understanding of these concepts can be demonstrated in many ways. **The following examples are not checklists to complete!** They are illustrations to guide you as you develop this project and showcase your learning.
+Competency & understanding of these concepts can be demonstrated in many ways. **With the exception of the functionality expectations, the following examples are not checklists to complete!** They are illustrations to guide you as you develop this project and showcase your learning.
 </section>

 ---